Weak containment of measure preserving group actions: The space of weak equivalence classes

 \begin{pro} The following are equivalent for a group $\Gamma${\rm :} \begin{enumerate}[\upshape (i)] \item $\Gamma$ is approximately amenable. \item There is a sequence $(a_n)$ of hyperfinite actions such that for some (resp., every) non-principal ultrafilter ${\cal U}$ on $\bbN$, $\prod_n a_n /{\cal U}$ is free, where $\prod_n a_n /{\cal U}$ {$\prod_n a_n /{\cal U}$} is the {\bf ultraproduct} of $(a_n)$, see {\rm \cite[Section 4]{CKT-D}}. \item There is a sequence $(a_n)$ of hyperfinite actions such that for some (resp., every) non-principal ultrafilter ${\cal U}$ on $\bbN$, $s_\Gamma\sqsubseteq\prod_n a_n /{\cal U}$. \item There is a sequence $(a_n)$ of hyperfinite actions such that $a_n\to s_\Gamma$ (or equivalently $a_n\to a$, for some free action $a$). \item There is a sequence $(a_n)$ of hyperfinite actions with $\prod_n a_n$ free. \item For any $\gamma_1, \dots, \gamma_n\in \Gamma\setminus \{e_\Gamma\}$ and any $\epsilon>0$, there is hyperfinite $a\in A(\Gamma, X, \mu)$ such that $\mu ({\rm Fix}_{a}(\gamma_i))< \epsilon, \forall i\leq n$. \item For any $\gamma_1, \dots, \gamma_n\in \Gamma\setminus\{e_\Gamma\}$ and any $\epsilon>0$, there is ergodic, hyperfinite $a\in A(\Gamma, Y, \nu)$, where $(Y,\nu)$ is non-atomic or finite (with uniform measure), such that $\mu ({\rm Fix}_{a}(\gamma_i))< \epsilon, \forall i\leq n$. \item {\rm (Ioana)} For any $\gamma\in \Gamma\setminus\{e_\Gamma\}$, there is a hyperfinite action $a$ such that $\gamma^a\not= id$. \item $ \Gamma$ embeds (algebraically) into the full group $[E_0]$ of the (unique up to isomorphism) measure preserving, ergodic, hyperfinite equivalence relation $E_0$ .

-Moreover if $\Gamma$ is finitely generated and approximately amenable, the following holds: \item There is a sequence $(\theta_n)$ of ergodic {\rm IRS} in $\Gamma$ such that: {\rm (a)} each $\theta_n$ is co-amenable (i.e., concentrates on co-amenable subgroups of $\Gamma$) and {\rm (b)} $\theta_n\to \delta_{e_\Gamma}$ (the Dirac measure on the identity of $\Gamma$). \end{enumerate}
+Moreover if $\Gamma$ is approximately amenable, the following holds: \item There is a sequence $(\theta_n)$ of ergodic {\rm IRS} in $\Gamma$ such that: {\rm (a)} each $\theta_n$ is co-amenable (i.e., concentrates on co-amenable subgroups of $\Gamma$) and {\rm (b)} $\theta_n\to \delta_{e_\Gamma}$ (the Dirac measure on the identity of $\Gamma$). \end{enumerate}

 \end{pro} We do not know if condition (x) of \cref{hypact} is equivalent to approximate amenability.

 \begin{cor} Let $\Gamma$ have property {\rm (T)}.
 Then the following are equivalent:

 \begin{enumerate}[\upshape (i)] \item $\Gamma$ is approximately amenable. \item $\Gamma$ is residually finite. \end{enumerate}